GoogleCloudPlatform/healthcare-dicom-dicomweb-adapter/README.md

 WADO-RS request to fetch the instance and a C-STORE request to transfer it to the C-MOVE destination
 - Storage commitment service to QIDO-RS

+Note that any C-FIND query on the ModalitiesInStudy tag will result in 1 QIDO-RS query per modality.

 Available AET destinations for the C-MOVE and storage commitment services are configured via an AET dictionary json file, which can be specified either by using the "--aet_dictionary" command line parameter or specifying the "ENV_AETS_JSON" environment variable.